Report: Russian social accounts sow election discord - again

 The accounts also appeared to capitalize on other divisive American issues that emerged after the 2016 election.

 Some Instagram accounts pretended to be liberal, feminist groups as fallout from the #MeToo movement, which has exposed sexual misconduct allegations against high-profile public figures.
-Other accounts targeted conservative women with posts that criticized abortions.
+Others targeted conservative women with posts that criticized abortions.

 “I don't need feminism, because real feminism is about equal opportunity and respect for women.
 NOT about abortions, free birth control ....” a meme on one account read.